EmilMiP/LTFHPlus/README.md

 # Installation

-You can install LTFHpp by:
+You can install LTFHPlus by:

 ``` r
 devtools::install_github("EmilMiP/LTFHPlus")